Survivor Series (1994): Event

 The next match was the submission match between champion Bret Hart and challenger Bob Backlund, with the aforementioned stipulation being that the only way to win the match was to have the opposing cornerman (either Owen Hart or Davey Boy Smith) throw in the towel.
 Bret got the early advantage and wore down Backlund using head locks, but Backlund broke free and attempted a crossface chickenwing on Bret.
 Bret escaped, but Backlund maintained the advantage by attacking Bret's arm and attempting another crossface chickenwing.
 Bret used a figure four leglock on Backlund, but Backlund got out of the hold.
 Bret then applied the Sharpshooter, his signature hold, on Backlund.
-Owen entered the ring and clotheslined Bret from behind, causing him to break the hold, and exited the ring.
+Owen entered the ring and clotheslined Bret from behind, causing him to break the hold.
 Smith then chased Owen around the ring, but fell and was kayfabe knocked unconscious on the ring steps.
-While Bret was distracted, Backlund applied the crossface chickenwing.
-Owen looked on in disbelief at what was happening to Bret and went to the ringside area, where their parents Stu and Helen Hart were sitting.
-Owen begged them to throw Bret's towel in to the ring to save him as Backlund kept the hold locked in for what would eventually total nine and a half minutes.
-Stu refused to do so, not trusting Owen's motives, but Helen overruled him and tossed the towel into the ring.
-Owen then ran into the ring and showed the referee Bret's towel, and the match and championship were awarded to Backlund as Owen took off backstage holding the towel over his head triumphantly, saying later that this Thanksgiving would be the best ever due to him having finally cost Bret the WWF World Heavyweight Championship after trying and failing to do so himself.
+While Bret was distracted, Backlund applied the crossface chickenwing and held onto it for an extended period of time.
+Owen, watching on and feigning concern for his brother, went to talk to their parents, Stu and Helen Hart, who were sitting at ringside.
+Owen begged for one of them to throw Bret's towel in to stop the match, claiming that things had gone too far in their rivalry.
+Stu, suspecting Owen was up to no good, refused to listen to his son and grabbed the towel from Owen.
+However, after seeing Bret locked for over nine minutes in the crossface chickenwing, Helen had seen enough; she grabbed the towel from her husband and threw it into the ring.
+Once the referee saw the towel, the match was stopped and the victory and WWF Championship were awarded to Backlund while Owen revealed the ruse by running backstage with the towel raised over his head trimumphantly.
+After the match, Owen claimed he would have the best Thanksgiving ever after finally costing Bret the world championship, while Backlund said the win made him “feel like God”.